Richard Y. Zhang

 I am a PhD student in Electrical Engineering and Computer Science, advised by Prof. Jacob K. White and Prof. John G. Kassakian.
 I am a member of the Computational Prototyping Group (CPG), the Laboratory for Electromagnetic and Electronics Systems (LEES), and the Research Laboratory of Electronics (RLE).

 - Applied Mathematics.
 Numerical methods.
-Order reduction, low-rank representations, spectral graph theory, convex optimization, statistical inference.
+Low-rank representations.
+Spectral graph theory.
+Convex optimization.
 Partial differential & integral equations.

 Please email me if you find a bug in my code.
 All of the software below are released under the BSD 2-Clause License.
 Feel free to use the code however you like, but remember that there are no warranties, expressed or implied.